Trait Theory vs Behavioural Theory

 The Contingency Theory pulled out the missing piece: the situation.
 The trait and behavioural theorists had been studying half the equation.
 The other half was the context the leader was operating in.
 Putting both halves together is the modern position.

 Both theories agree that leadership consists of specific qualities or behaviours that can be studied and measured.
-They differ on where those qualities or behaviours come from.
+Both also see mastery (through inheritance or training) as the path to leadership.

 - Trait Theory.
 Inherited, innate qualities.
 The aristocratic son is more likely to lead than the working-class daughter, given equal opportunity.